-The ADT7516/ADT7517/ADT7519 combine a 10-bit temperature-to-digital converter, a 10-bit 4-channel ADC, and a quad 12-/10-/8-bit DAC, respectively, in a 16-lead QSOP package.
-The parts also include a band gap temperature sensor and a 10-bit ADC to monitor and digitize the temperature reading to a resolution of 0.25°C.
+The ADT75181 combines a 10-bit temperature-to-digital converter, a 10-bit 4-channel ADC, and a quad 8-bit DAC, in a 16-lead QSOP package.
+The part also includes a band gap temperature sensor and a 10-bit ADC to monitor and digitize the temperature reading to a resolution of 0.25°C.

-The ADT7516/ADT7517/ ADT7519 operate from a single 2.7 V to 5.5 V supply.
-The input voltage range on the ADC channels is 0 V to 2.28 V, and the input bandwidth is dc.
+The ADT7518 operates from a single 2.7 V to 5.5 V supply.
+The input voltage range on the ADC channels is 0 V to 2.25 V, and the input bandwidth is dc.
 The reference for the ADC channels is derived internally.
-The output voltage of the DAC ranges from 0 V to $V{DD}$ , with an output voltage settling time of 7 ms typical.
+The output voltage of the DAC ranges from 0 V to V{DD} , with an output voltage settling time of 7 ms typical.

-The ADT7516/ADT7517/ADT7519 provide two serial interface options: a 4-wire serial interface that is compatible with SPI, QSPI, MICROWIRE, and DSP interface standards, and a 2-wire
+The ADT7518 provides two serial interface options: a 4-wire serial interface that is compatible with SPI, QSPI, MICROWIRE, and DSP interface standards, and a 2-wire SMBus/I2C interface.
+It features a standby mode that is controlled through the serial interface.